 Road

-The four types of Road Races that require the ability to incorporate strength, fitness, strategy, precision and endurance to achieve success include:
+The several types of Road Races that require the ability to incorporate strength, fitness, strategy, precision and endurance to achieve success include:

 Road Race (RR):